-During this difficult time, the CT Art Trail is here for you!
-Although our museum members are closed to visitors, many members have virtual experiences you can enjoy from the comfort of your own home.
+While most of our museum members are open to visitors (be sure to check with each museum before visiting), many members have added virtual experiences that you can enjoy from the comfort of your own home.
 Check them out:

 Bruce Museum — Greenwich, CT

 Bruce Museum is thrilled to share our virtual exhibition information for those of you following us at home.